verysure/kcgroup/README.md

         ---

     `title` is for the text that show in navbar, doesn't need to be the same with post title. `secid` is for the webpage to target the posistion to scroll to, needs a unique name but not important. `order` is for how you order the posts in the webite.

+-   Use the special element `<clear />` I created to clear issues with floating images.
+-   You may edit online at github directly.
+Github supports markdown language by default so you could preview how it looks.
+-   If you are familiar with `git`, you could also edit locally and push the changes to the repository.